Troy-Web-Consulting/OKIES-ITD-Task-Automation/docs/plan.md

 ## Learned
   - auth is the more intuitive way to store vs my-user-data
   - USE PLAYWRIGHT INSPECTOR TO FIND ELEMENTS
+  - role based finding is much easier than tabbing
+  - will auto scroll when searching for elements by their CSS

 ## Storing login
   - if internal, do it yourself, if external, will automate